Type Variance

 expected to occur only in output positions," it means you have a type parameter

-in, such as a function parameter:
+in, such as a function parameter.
+Flow reports this as [incompatible-variance]:

 produce values of type T (never accept them), remove the setter.